Plus98ir/Fortnite_Missions/README.md

 ```python
 @plus98vbucks_bot
 ```
 * The default capacity is set to 200 users for mission notifications.
-To modify this limit on your server, edit the script using nano /root/fortnite_bot/vbucks_bot.py, locate the MAX_USERS = 200 variable, and adjust it to your desired number.
+* To modify this limit on your server, edit the script using **nano /root/fortnite_bot/vbucks_bot.py**,
+* locate the **MAX_USERS = 200** variable, and adjust it to your desired number.